elninotech/uppload/content/help/services/import-from-web-service/pinterest.md

 1. Find the Pinterest URL of your photo and copy it
 2. Click on the "Pinterest" button in the widget
 3. Paste the Pinterest URL in the textbox
-4. Click on the "Import from Pinterest" buttom
+4. Click on the "Import from Pinterest" button

 ## How do I find the Pinterest URL of an image?